critrolesync/critrolesync.github.io/feed-archive/nerdist/README.md

-As of 2023-04-13, this podcast feed appears to have been taken down.
-Its homepage used to be
+NOTE: As of early 2022, it seems that the Geek & Sundry feed is favored over this Nerdist feed as being "official", according to critrole.com's list for Campaign 1 podcast episodes.

+This podcast feed's homepage is

 http://critrole.nerdistind.libsynpro.com/website

-and the feed was located at
+and the feed is located at

 http://critrole.nerdistind.libsynpro.com/rss